devenbhooshan/zsh-git-best-practices/README.md

 ### notes

-- currently the message is displayed whenever there are some uncommited changes. you can update this condition in `git-best-practices.plugin.zsh`
+- currently the message is displayed whenever there are some uncommited changes. you can update this condition in `zsh-git-best-practices.plugin.zsh`
-- you can update the message to be displayed under `git-best-practices.plugin.zsh` file
+- you can update the message to be displayed under `zsh-git-best-practices.plugin.zsh` file

 ### credits